cclaassen3/service_learn_sustain/README.md

 # Service Learn Sustain - 4400 Database Project 2017

-to run app:
+to run the app:

-1. recommended to use virtual environment to ensure no paths / other vars affected by flask app:
+(i) recommended to use virtualenv to ensure no paths / other vars affected by flask app configuration

 	pip install virtualenv
 	cd path/to/service_learn_sustain
 	virtualenv venv
 	source venv/bin/activate

-2. to install dependencies:
+(ii) to install project dependencies (REQUIRED)

 	pip install -r requirements.txt

+(iii) to run the application in web browser

+	python application.py (from the service_learn_sustain directory)

-3. to deactivate virtual environment once done:
+(iv) to deactivate the virtualenv once done

 	deactivate